zhenv5/breaking_cycles_in_noisy_hierarchies/README.md

 #### 7. Breaking Cycles via Hierarchy, inferred by SocialAgony

-Social Agony code is from [Tatti](http://users.ics.aalto.fi/ntatti/software.shtml)

-The source code has been put in /agony.
+The code for computing Social Agony has been put in /agony.
 You have to compile it first.
 To compile it sucessfully, you may have to install some packages.
 Detailes can be viewed at ```/agony/README.md```.

+Social Agony computation code is from [Tatti](http://users.ics.aalto.fi/ntatti/software.shtml)

 After that run: